![]() |

 If you need any help in using the Ontario Hansard search engine or if you need additional material please call the Hansard Reporting Service at (416)325-7400.

-The Hansard database is structured to allow fast and easy access to Debates.
+database is structured to allow fast and easy access to Debates.

-Each day's Hansard has been broken down into the following hierarchy of parts and each level in the hierarchy can be viewed as a separate HTML document:
+following hierarchy of parts and each level in the hierarchy can be viewed as a

 Issue - the full issue of Hansard. (note: on any day when the House sits past 6:00 p.m., two issues of Hansard are published.
 The first issue covers the time between the beginning of proceedings up to 6:00 p.m., the second covers from 6:00 p.m. to the time the House rose).